The two levels of reality

 The weak objective reality

-Our control over the strong objective reality
+Our control over strong objective reality

 The weak objective reality and the conscious Ego

-The conscious Ego cannot free itself from strong objective reality (and from the psychic tunings determined by it, especially within our social systems) if not through death.
-But the weak objective reality presents aspects that seem to come to the rescue of the Ego even in the course of this life, under a double aspect.
-On the one hand, the events of weak reality are often referred to a form of individual existence after the body's death, that can show liberating conditions for the conscious Ego and the psychic experiences in which it will be involved in the afterlife.
+The conscious Ego cannot free itself from strong objective reality (and from the psyche's tunings determined by it, especially within our social systems) if not through death.
+But weak objective reality presents features that seem to come to the rescue of the Ego even in the course of this life, under a double aspect.
+On the one hand, the events of weak reality are often referred to a form of individual existence after the body's death, that can show liberating conditions for the conscious Ego and the experiences in which it will be involved in the afterlife.
 This aspect is linked in some way to the forms of comfort traditionally offered by some religions, which transfer the meaning of human life into a temporal or non-temporal afterlife, linking it to the liberation of the conscious Ego from the contradictions, afflictions and negative aspects of the experience of human life.
-But another aspect of weak objective reality, which will be dealt with on the next page, implies the existence and activity of alien entities that seem much freer than we are (bound as we are to our body and its needs) in comparison of the strong reality, or that show a level of control over reality that is far superior to ours, whether they are spirits, or alleged alien visitors (as in the case of UFOs), or magicians and healers capable of performing miracles.
-These forms of existence, and their interaction with the real dimension of our life, can be felt by the conscious Ego as an help, above all because they often manifest themselves as friendly, not hostile, comforting.
+But another aspect of weak objective reality, which will be dealt with on the next page, implies the existence and activity of alien entities that seem much freer than we are (bound as we are to our organism and its needs) in comparison of the strong reality, or that show a level of control over reality that is far superior to ours, whether they are spirits, or alleged alien visitors (as in the case of UFOs), or magicians and healers capable of performing miracles.
+These forms of existence, and their interactions with the real dimension of our life, can be felt by the conscious Ego as an help, above all because they often manifest themselves as friendly, not hostile, comforting.

 The relationship between the two types of reality